Survival conditions for an IT person

 - It is impossible to imagine the digital economy without the global implementation of IT in all areas of life.
 But which industries are pushing the technology itself forward, contributing to the development and modernization?

-- IT is firmly established in the everyday life of the majority.people, simply because most of its inhabitants have a smartphone.
-And this is Internet access.
-People use electronic services for shopping, chatting, receiving information and much more.
-All this makes providers of such services focus on the end user and ultimately improve their services - cable network operators are laying new fiber optic networks across the seas and oceans, mobile operators are developing ground communications - 3G, 4G, and finally 5G.
-High demand arose for autonomous systems, ranging from robots for the delivery of purchases, and ending with control systems for heavy trucks.
-I think that startups play a huge role here, they are constantly offering something new, and if it finds a response among users, large companies pick up the vector and invest billions.
+— IT has firmly entered the everyday life of the majoritypeople, simply because most of its residents have a smartphone.
+And this is already access to the Internet.
+People use electronic services for shopping, communicating, obtaining information and much more.
+All this forces providers of such services to focus on the end consumer and ultimately improve their services - cable network operators are laying new fiber-optic networks across the seas and oceans, mobile operators are developing terrestrial communications - 3G, 4G and, finally, 5G.
+High demand has arisen for autonomous systems, ranging from shopping delivery robots to heavy-duty vehicle control systems.
+I think that startups play a huge role here, they constantly offer something new, and if it resonates with users, then large companies pick up the vector and invest billions.

 - Are there any prospects for becoming successful in Russia or is it just a matter of building a career in the West or in the Asian market?